muandet-lab/ipml-course/README.md

 # Imprecise Probabilistic Machine Learning (IPML)

-A seminar on imprecise probabilistic machine learning
+This page contains resources for the seminar on imprecise probabilistic machine learning (IPML).

+## Interpretations of Probability